-To populate the options that appear on this screen, you need to register your cards for the required authentication types using using either Web Services or Cards API; see Using the Card Enrolment API.
+To populate the options that appear on this screen, you need to register your cards for the required authentication types using using either the Thredd API or the Cards API; see Using the Card Enrolment API.
 Alternatively request auto-enrolment from your 3DS Project Manager.